Chemiculs/qengine/README.md

 __-- Basic "Hello, World!" application after polymorphic type --__ (the control flow chart gets more and more messy, the more instances of polymorphic types are instantiated)
 ![IDA view of hello world C++ program after polymorphic engine](crypt1.png)

+__--NOTES--__

+* Extended types (SSE / AVX) must be enabled in your project settings if you wish to use the derived polymorphic versions of them.

+* When using the e_malloc class to allocate dynamic blocks of memory, i suggest using the UNIQUE macro as such, unless you wish to manually call free() subsequently for every get() call:
+*
+auto unique_block_pointer = (e_malloc_instance.get())